Z3TA/webide/README.txt

 (replace the number 3397 with the latest jzedit server relase!)
 This will download the gzipped tar archive.

-(tip: Pressing tab in the terminal will autocomplete file paths)
+(tip: Pressing tab in the terminal will auto-complete file paths)

 4. Then unpack the tarball:
 `tar xf jzedit-v1_alpha-3397-server.tar.gz`